Chapter 17 Timing

 Timing is the only chapter that’s causes me to question Allen’s original advice seriously.
 Above all, if triggers include office stress, then picking a holiday to make an attempt and vice versa.
 This isn’t the easiest way, instead picking what you consider to the most difficult time.
 Whether that’s stress, social obligations, concentration or boredom, once you’ve proven you cope with and enjoy life in the worst situations, every other one is enjoyable.
 But if that was the advice, would you even make the attempt?

 Here’s an analogy, my sister and I intend to swim together.
 We arrive at the pool at the same time, but rarely end up swimming together.
 The reason being that she immerses one toe and half an hour later is actually swimming.
 That’s slow torture, I know in advance that at some stage, no matter how cold the water is, I’ll have to brave it at some point.
 So I’ve learned to do it the easy way: Diving straight in.
-Now, assuming I was in a position to insist that if she didn’t dive straight in, she wouldn’t swim at all.
+Now, imagine if I was in a position to insist that if she didn’t dive straight in, she couldn’t swim.
+If that was the case, she wouldn’t swim at all.
 Do you see the problem?

 When you got onto porn for the first time, did you really decide that you’d continue to depend on it for the rest of your life without ever being able to stop?
 Of course you didn’t!